thakurkaushal001/EthBeginnerProject/README.md

 # Characteristics:

-- Accessible variables to store information about tokens, such as name, abbreviation, and quantity available.
+- Accessible variables to store information about tokens, such as name, symbol , and quantity available.

 - Mapping for tracking the token balance of each address.